Annual Augusta Pride Parade brought out thousands of people

-AUGUSTA, GA.
-(WJBF)- The annual Pride Parade has made its way back to Augusta and down Broad Street, where 14,000 people were expected to be this weekend for the big celebration.
+AUGUSTA (WJBF)- The annual Pride Parade made its way back to Augusta and down Broad Street, where 14,000 people were expected to be this past weekend for the big celebration.

 It’s the parade, people tell me, they’ve been looking forward to most.